ChengkuiZhao/InferRBPActivityMM/README.md

 2. Download the method code and data you want to apply in the Github
 3. Run the code step by step
 ## Note
-* The Gene expression file of the MMRF used in GSEA analysis is too large for the Github, you can download from
+* The Gene expression file of the MMRF used in GSEA analysis is too large for the Github, you can download from http://predscmirna.chengqi.site/RBPData/TPM.Rdata and http://predscmirna.chengqi.site/RBPData/TPM_selected.Rdata.